mjburtenshaw/cc-case-study/README.md

 - [cors](https://github.com/expressjs/cors) to easily manage cross-origin resource sharing.
 - [dotenv](https://github.com/motdotla/dotenv) to easily manage environment variables in development.
 - [http-status-codes](https://github.com/prettymuchbryce/http-status-codes#readme) for semantic use of HTTP standards.
+- [ts-jest](https://kulshekhar.github.io/ts-jest/) is the test runner that allows tests to be written in TypeScript.
+- [ts-node](https://typestrong.org/ts-node/) is a required dependency of `ts-jest`.

 ### Client